davidascher/quark-borked/README.md

 Open questions
 	- show redirects?
 	- tagging: simple or faceted?
+	- include tweets, or just tweeted links?  if tweets, only mine and the ones i reply to?  replies to me?

 Think about cards - current card, searched cards, past cards? think harder about federation - maybe setup micro server farm process per topic?